 - Changes in appetite or drinking habits

-Today a man is expected to do more of his share domestic and child caring duties.
+Today a man is expected to do more of his share of domestic and child-caring duties.
 And even though the majority of household chores still fall more onto women, men are now experiencing more of the juggle between careers and ‘home-duties.
-This more equitable expectation mean that being a man, today can mean juggling between competing expectations.
+This more equitable expectation means that being a man, today can mean juggling between competing expectations.
 Men are still expected to be driven, even tough, and to be successful at work while fitting in more time for home life.

 Employers are increasingly allowing men to do their share of home priorities, like having time off when kids are sick or leaving early to collect children from school.
 However, too often the changing face of work-home balance is leading to the expectations that men “catch up” by taking work home each night.
 This expectation is increased 24/7 access to work provided by modern technology.